MuskanSingh2901/Covid_19-Dashboard/README.md

 # Covid_19-Dashboard
 This interactive Power BI dashboard provides a data-driven analysis of the global impact of SARS-CoV-2 (COVID-19), focusing on confirmed cases, deaths, and recovery trends across different countries/regions over time.

--Key Insights Displayed:
+Key Insights Displayed:
-------Summary Metrics at the top-------
+  1. Summary Metrics at the top:
--Recovered Cases: 56.35K,
+a.
+Recovered Cases: 56.35K
--Death Count: 224.36K,
+b.
+Death Count: 224.36K
--Confirmed Cases: 224.35K
+c.
+Confirmed Cases: 224.35K
--Country-Wise Analysis:
+  2. Country-Wise Analysis:
--Bar & Line Combo Chart: Displays count of confirmed cases and maximum deaths per country.
+a.
+Bar & Line Combo Chart: Displays count of confirmed cases and maximum deaths per country.
--Right Table: Tabular summary of total confirmed cases and deaths per region, such as China, France, Japan, etc.
+b.
+Right Table: Tabular summary of total confirmed cases and deaths per region, such as China, France, Japan, etc.
-->Trend Over Time:
+  3. Trend Over Time:
+a.
 Bar Chart (bottom right): Shows how confirmed cases changed over time (LastUpdate Date) – highlighting peak periods of infection.
-->Average Deaths Per Country:
+  4. Average Deaths Per Country:
+a.
 A simple bar highlights average deaths by country, showing outliers like Hong Kong.
--Slicer Panel (top right): Enables filtering by country/region for detailed analysis.
+  5. Slicer Panel (top right): Enables filtering by country/region for detailed analysis.

  ->Questions You Can Answer With This Dashboard:
  ->Basic Summary: